brentmartin/CodeSchool/Try_jQuery/Lesson-4/readme.md

 ##4.19 Link Events II
 _250 PTS_
 When this link is clicked, show the photos for the clicked tour by traversing to it using closest() and find() then sliding it down by using slideToggle().

+##4.20 Event Parameter I
+_250 PTS_
+Change the first event handler so that the function takes an event parameter.
+Then use that event to stop the second event handler from being called.